carbon-language/carbon-lang/docs/design/variadics.md

 tuple: if it's a variadic binding with declared type `T` and arity N, we can treat it as having a generalized tuple type with one component, `<T, N>`.

-Since the run-time semantics of an expansion are defined in terms of a notional rewritten form where we simultaneously iterate over the expansion arguments, in principle we can typecheck the expansion by typechecking the rewritten form.
+Since the execution semantics of an expansion are defined in terms of a notional rewritten form where we simultaneously iterate over the expansion arguments, in principle we can typecheck the expansion by typechecking the rewritten form.
 However, the rewritten form usually would not typecheck as ordinary Carbon code,